 Our safer chemicals campaign called for better regulation of chemicals harmful to human health and the environment.

-We launched our 'Combating climate change' campaign in support of Friends of the Earth, which saw our customer lobbying MPs for a strong climate change bill.
+We launched our 'Combating climate change' campaign in support of Friends of the Earth, which saw our customers lobbying MPs for a strong climate change bill.

 We became the first bank to go 'beyond carbon neutral'.
 We source 99% of our energy from renewable sources and our carbon offsetting programme supports carbon reduction projects that also improve health and well-being for some of the world's poorest communities.